Teradata/dbt-teradata-utils/dbt_utils_integration_tests_howto/README.txt

 Prerequisites for running the tests:

-1. Teradata instance with grants configured for the test executing user GLOBAL_FUNCTIONS.hash_md5
+1. Teradata instance with grants configured for GLOBAL_FUNCTIONS.hash_md5 for the tests executing user
-2. dbt configured with dbt-teradata as in listing in an python venv
+2. dbt configured with dbt-teradata (see listing)
 -------------------------------------------------
 $ dbt -v
 Core: